About

 Amy D. Kotel-Swift.

-Since having my wonderful and talented offspring in 2011, I have had to lessen how I externally express my creativity and feelings.
-Initially, this change challenged my soul.
-About five years ago, I picked up colored pencils and started to create on paper again.
-While fine art feels very different from dance and puppetry, it still nurtures my creativity and expression equally well, just differently.I also find it grounding.
+Since having my wonderful and talented offspring in 2011, I have had to lessen how I externally express my creativity.
+About 6 years ago, I ventured to drawing, painting, collage and, soft upcycled sculptures.
+While fine art feels very different from dance and puppetry, it still nurtures my creativity and expression equally well, but in a different way.
+I love how grounded I feel after a create a piece of art I really jive with.
 I feel so grateful that fine art is once again a conduit of my creativity and a vehicle for my subconscious to become conscious.
-While I still dance when I have a chance, drawing has taken over almost all my free moments and this is a very good thing.
+While I still dance when I have a chance, drawing , painting, collage, and fabric sculpture have taken over almost all my free moments and this is a very good thing.
+I have been showing my art every opportunity I have and have made prints, cards and shirts of my work which you can find through this site or my Etsy Store.

 Artist Statement